oq-x/oq-x/README.md

-hi, my discord is oqammx86#0668 bye
+Hello world, my name is oqammx86.

+I know JavaScript and TypeScript
+And I am also learning Python and GoLang.

+My Discord: oqammx86#0668